BGI-Qingdao/HAST4TGS/README.md

 # HAST4TGS
 A version of HAST for TGS long reads, fast and memory-effiective trio-binning.

-- Use jellyfish to replace meryl
+- Use jellyfish to generate and calculate k-mers instead of meryl;
-- Rewrite classify.py by c++ and add multi-thread support .
+- Rewrite classify.py by c++ to speed up and add multi-thread support;
-- Add auto_bounds support . (default not open)
+- Add a function to automatically generate k-mer frequency threholds. (default off)

 ## INSTALL